 Having briefly mentioned in a previous post about the opportunity train travel provides to meet with alien characters, I intend to write a full post about it.
 Moreover this series may feel incomplete without such a topic since train journeys are so much part of our real and reel life.
 Talking of reel life who … Continue reading Train Travel in India

-In India along with books of chick-lit genre written by the ilks of Chetan Bhagat, the books of another genre that sell well are those based on the characters of our mythologies like Ramayana and Mahabharata.
+In India along with books of chick-lit genre written by the ilks of Chetan Bhagat, the books of another genre that sell well are those based on the characters of Ramayana and Mahabharata.
 Some authors like Devdutt Patnaik call their books as re-tellings, which of course is nothing new.
-Retelling is perhaps … Continue reading how far can one deviate in retelling our mythologies?
+Retelling is perhaps as old as … Continue reading How far can one deviate in retelling our Itihasas and Puranas?

 How I met my books